Storing assets

 This article is meant to help you better understand storing assets in PaaS.

 The DAM can handle a very large number of assets.
-However, if you have more than 20,000 assets, you should organize them into folders.
-If your number of assets drastically exceeds the 20,000 guideline, we recommend that you use an external storage system with our DAM Connector Pack, our DAM API, or one of our Incubator modules extensions.
+However, if you have more than 10,000 assets, you should organize them into folders.
+If the number of assets you have drastically exceeds the 10,000 guideline, we recommend that you use an external storage system with our External DAM integration framework, our DAM API, or one of our Incubator modules extensions.

 How many assets should I put in a folder?